SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_10.md

 **NOTE: See how date and value columns were not added to the result!**

 ## Question 7.
-Calculate the folllowing division: R ÷ R1, R ÷ R2, R ÷ R3 using the following relations!
+Calculate the following division: R ÷ R1, R ÷ R2, R ÷ R3 using the following relations!

 Relation R is: